Kimbbakar/ebolt/README.md

 # Ebolt

-`ebolt is a lightweight Go package designed as a versatile wrapper for the bbolt key-value store.
+`Ebolt` is a lightweight Go package designed as a versatile wrapper for the bbolt key-value store.
 It offers a simplified interface with generic PUT, GET, and DELETE methods, along with the added convenience of expiration for key-value pairs.

 ## Installation